 Improving the range of travel options available to Winnipeggers, including options that promote active transportation and healthy living, was a key goal of the 2011 Transportation Master Plan.

-Three phases of public engagement, beginning in September 2015, preceded selection of the final project design.
+Three phases of public engagement began in September 2015 and preceded selection of the final project design.
 View materials and reports from the engagement process.